-This disorder usually occurs when untreated or inadequately treated acute otitis media spreads from the middle ear into the surrounding bone—the mastoid process.
+Mastoiditis usually occurs when untreated or inadequately treated acute otitis media spreads from the middle ear into the surrounding bone—the mastoid process.
 Most mastoid infections are caused by pneumococcus bacteria.
+Pneumococcal conjugate vaccines have significantly decreased infection with pneumococcus bacteria, and mastoiditis is uncommon.
 Inadequately treated mastoiditis can result in deafness, blood poisoning (sepsis), infection of the tissues covering the brain (meningitis), brain abscess, or death.

 Doctors typically base the diagnosis on the person's symptoms.
 Sometimes doctors do a CT scan to confirm the diagnosis.
 To identify the bacteria causing the infection, doctors take samples of the discharge from the ear so that the bacteria in the discharge can be grown in a laboratory (cultured).

-Most people are immediately given an antibiotic (such as ceftriaxone) by vein.
+Most people with mastoiditis are immediately given an antibiotic (such as ceftriaxone or vancomycin) by vein.
 People who are not seriously ill may instead be given a fluoroquinolone antibiotic (such as ciprofloxacin) by mouth.
 After this initial treatment, doctors use the results of the laboratory culture to determine the best antibiotic to use.
 Antibiotics may be given by mouth once the person starts to recover and are also continued for at least 2 weeks.
-If an abscess has formed in the bone, surgical drainage (mastoidectomy) is required.
+If an abscess has formed in the bone, or infection and inflammation become chronic, surgical removal of the infected part of the bone (mastoidectomy) and corrective surgery are required.